List of 'Allo 'Allo! characters: Herr Engelbert von Smallhausen

 Herr Engelbert von Smallhausen (John Louis Mansi) (series 2 to 9) – Herr Flick's assistant.
-Dressed exactly like Herr Flick but only half as tall.
-He also copies his exaggerated limp.
+Dressed exactly like Herr Flick but much shorter, von Smallhausen copies Flick's exaggerated limp.
 He often suggests stupid plans and ideas, only for them to be put down by Herr Flick.
-He once delivered an out-of-date ransom note from the Resistance, saying "It vas tied around a brick and thrown at my head – I have only just regained consciousness!"
-He once turned up at Herr Flick's dungeon banging on the door without success.
-The door then explodes and he enters over the wreckage to say apologetically "I forgot my key!"; Herr Flick then berates him for the misuse of Gestapo dynamite.
-He is often sent on spying missions or to eavesdrop on the radio, but he likes listening to Tommy Handley.
+He once delivered an out-of-date ransom note from the Resistance, saying "It vas tied around a brick and thrown at my head – I have only just regained consciousness!".
+On another occasion, he arrived at Herr Flick's dungeon and banged on the door without any response.
+The door then exploded and he entered over the wreckage to say apologetically "I forgot my key!"; Herr Flick then berated him for the misuse of Gestapo dynamite.
+Von Smallhausen is often sent on spying missions or to eavesdrop on the radio, but he likes listening to Tommy Handley.
 When hypnotised in one episode, he reveals that his real name is Bobby Cedric von Smallhausen.
 He studied at Oxford University some time before the war, making him (in Flick's view) a useful source of information about English culture.